In Indian culture, choti (plural: choties or chotis) refers to braids or plaits—a common and traditional way of styling long hair.

 However, braided hairstyles are still widely used for festivals, weddings, and dance performances.

-READ ALSO: 10 Interesting French Braid Variations
+READ ALSO: 10 Interesting Types of French Braids

 Hairstyles Choti: French Choti Style/Franch Choti/Sagar Choti Hair Style/Frech Choti/Sagar Braid